SpandanThakur/blog-template-angularjs/README.md

 # blog-template-angularjs
-Simple blog template using angularJS, bootstrap.css
+Simple blog template using angularJS, bootstrap.css.
+How to use:
+Simply check out the project and run on any server.